deckhouse/sds-local-volume/docs/README.md

 {{< /alert >}}

 {{< alert level="warning" >}}
-The ability to work with volume snapshots is available only in commercial editions of Deckhouse.
+The ability to work with volume snapshots is available only in commercial editions of Deckhouse Kubernetes Platform.
 To work with volume snapshots, the [snapshot-controller](/modules/snapshot-controller/) module must be enabled.
 {{< /alert >}}

 ## How the module works

 The `sds-local-volume` module uses local disks of cluster nodes to create block storage based on LVM.

-The module supports two operation modes: **LVM (Thick)** and **LVM Thin**.
+The module supports two operation modes: **LVM (Thick)** and **LVM-thin**.
 For more details on the differences between modes, see the [FAQ](./faq.html#when-to-use-lvm-and-when-to-use-lvm-thin).

 ## When to use the module